Resource Scheduling Optimization (RSO) configuration

 You can define what RSO optimizes, including resources, requirements, or bookings.

 Scope is the RSO mechanism for defining the relevant inputs: resource requirements, resources, and existing resource bookings.
 It also includes the timeframes to be considered for optimization.
-Extensible scope leverages Dynamics 365 for Customer Engagement entity views, providing an easy and flexible way to define what to optimize (resource requirements, resources, and existing resource bookings).
+Extensible scope leverages Dynamics 365 entity views, providing an easy and flexible way to define what to optimize (resource requirements, resources, and existing resource bookings).

 Scopes should be as small as possible.
 RSO will be quicker and more effective if optimization requests contain few resources, requirements, bookings, and shorter range durations.
 Usually companies already have partitions that could be used for RSO; for instance:

 - Temporally defined: optimize technicians who work in the day separately from those who work at night.

 - Geographically defined: neighborhoods, cities.

 After opening the Scheduling Optimization Scope form, users can select existing system views or personal views (for which they have read permissions) from the Resource, Requirement, and Booking view drop-down menus.
 If a personal view is selected, it is shared with the Resource Scheduling Optimization application user and other users who have access to the scope.

 Using Resource View as an example, 0_WA Resources has been defined with the filter conditions shown in the following screenshot.
 This is equivalent to configuring WA territory as an optimization scope in the previous version of RSO.
 Users can apply more filter conditions as needed to specify resources they need to optimize.
 RSO will respect the Optimize Scheduling setting on individual resource records on top of the resource view filters.